airamez/Apyvyra/README.md

     * Programming Logic
     * C# and .NET API
     * Object-Oriented Programming
+    * Data Structures
-    * Backend with ASP.NET C# Web API
+    * Backend with ASP.NET Core C# Web API
     * SQL
     * Frontend Development
       * Angular
       * React
-  * This project continues by applying everything covered in the codando.live course to build a real, fully functional full-stack application.
+  * This project continues by applying everything covered in the [codando.live](https://www.codando.live) course to build a real, fully functional full-stack application.
   * Unlike the codando.live project, I decided to speak in English to encourage participants to learn and practice English.

 * Apy Yvyra: means "Given freely" in tupi-guarani, a native language from Brazil